TYPES OF SCHOLARSHIPS

 Full-time students with a 3.0 or higher cumulative GPA.

 New students are eligible to apply for the Work- Study Scholarship.

 Students will be required to participate in the Work Exchange Program.

-In order to continue receiving awards during each term of 2016-17, students must be enrolled for a full year course of study (minimum 32 credits for undergraduate students or 30 credits for graduate students) and maintain satisfactory academic progress toward degree completion.
+In order to continue receiving awards during each term, students must be enrolled for a full year course of study (minimum 32 credits for undergraduate students or 30 credits for graduate students) and maintain satisfactory academic progress toward degree completion.

 Each award is for one academic year only.

 Renewal is NOT automatic and students must apply every year.